sayedhfatimi/the-contemplative-path-posts/2025-08-25-traffic-blocks-self-driving-cars-and-the-case-for-road-beacons/post.md

 The solution is a minimal, universal grammar of road messages.
 Three categories are sufficient to cover the essentials:

-- MAP messages: descriptions of the road’s geometry and layout.
+- MAP messages: descriptions of the road's geometry and layout.
 These define the number of lanes, their connections, exits, junction angles, gradients, and any permanent restrictions.

 - SPAT messages: signal phase and timing.
 These describe the current state of traffic lights and their near-term changes, allowing vehicles to anticipate shifts in flow.